Sam Spade (software)

-Sam Spade is a discontinued Windows software tool designed to assist in tracking down sources of e-mail spam.
-The same name was also used for a related free web service that provided access to similar tools.
-The Sam Spade utility was authored by Steve Atkins in 1997 and was named after the fictional character Sam Spade.
+Sam Spade is a discontinued Windows network investigation tool used to help trace sources of email spam.
+The same name was also used for a related free web service that provided access to similar lookup tools.
+The utility was written by Steve Atkins in 1997 and was named after the fictional detective Sam Spade.

-The last fully functional version of the website was available in early 2004, after which it suffered outage problems due to "blackholing of SamSpade.org by several RIRs and general heavy usage."
+The SamSpade.org website was still available in early 2004, but later reported outage problems caused by "blackholing of SamSpade.org by several RIRs and general heavy usage."

 Query tools

-The main features (query tools) were:
+Sam Spade combined several network lookup and message-analysis functions in a graphical interface.
+Its documented tools included DNS lookup functions, whois, traceroute, web browsing in raw HTTP form, URL decoding, email header parsing, SMTP relay checking, port scanning, and website crawling.

+According to the archived feature documentation, specific functions included: